jdtuck/fdasrvf_R/cran-comments.md

 ## R CMD check results
 There were no ERRORs and no WARNINGs:

-The change in license is required as the package now imports akima

 ## Downstream dependencies
 There are no downstream dependencies